-Illustrative Controls: General Controls 3.4.22 Sensitive or critical business information is locked away when not required and when the CA facility is vacated.
+Criterion # Physical and Environmental Security General controls 3.4.22 Sensitive or critical business information is locked away when not required and when the CA facility is vacated.
 3.4.23 Procedures require that personal computers and workstations are logged off or protected by key locks, passwords or other controls when not in use.
 3.4.24 The movement of materials to/from the CA facility requires prior authorisation.

-Criterion

 3.5 Operations Management

-The CA maintains controls to provide reasonable assurance that:

-the secure operation of CA information processing facilities is ensured; the risk of CA systems failure is minimised; the integrity of CA systems and information is protected against viruses and malicious software; damage from security incidents and malfunctions is minimised through the use of incident reporting and response procedures; and media are securely handled to protect them from damage, theft and unauthorised
+- the secure operation of CA information processing facilities is ensured; - · the risk of CA systems failure is minimised; - the integrity of CA systems and information is protected against viruses and malicious software; - damage from security incidents and malfunctions is minimised through the use of incident reporting and response procedures; and - media are securely handled to protect them from damage, theft and unauthorised access.

-access.

-Illustrative Controls: Operational Procedures and Responsibilities 3.5.1 CA operating procedures are documented and maintained for each functional area.
-3.5.2 Formal management responsibilities and procedures exist to control all changes to CA equipment, software and operating procedures.
+Criterion # Operations Management Operational procedures and responsibilities 3.5.1 CA operating procedures are documented and maintained for each functional area. · 3.5.2 Formal management responsibilities and procedures exist to control all changes to CA equipment, software and operating procedures.
 3.5.3 Duties and areas of responsibility are segregated in order to reduce opportunities for unauthorised modification or misuse of information or services.
 3.5.4 Development and testing facilities are separated from operational facilities.
 3.5.5 Prior to using external facilities management services, risks and related controls are identified, agreed upon with the contractor, and incorporated into the contract.

-Illustrative Controls: System Planning and Acceptance 3.5.6 Capacity demands are monitored and projections of future capacity requirements made to ensure that adequate processing power and storage are available.
+Criterion # Operations Management System planning and acceptance 3.5.6 Capacity demands are monitored and projections of future capacity requirements made to ensure that adequate processing power and storage are available.
 3.5.7 Acceptance criteria for new information systems, upgrades and new versions are established and suitable tests of the system carried out prior to acceptance.

-Illustrative Controls: Protection Against Viruses and Malicious Software 3.5.8 Detection and prevention controls to protect against viruses and malicious software, including on offline or air gapped systems are implemented.
+Protection against viruses and malicious software 3.5.8 Detection and prevention controls to protect against viruses and malicious software, including on offline or air gapped systems are implemented.
 Employee awareness programs are in place.

-Illustrative Controls: Incident Reporting and Response 3.5.9 A formal security incident reporting procedure exists setting out the actions to be taken on receipt of an incident report.
+Incident reporting and response 3.5.9 A formal security incident reporting procedure exists setting out the actions to be taken on receipt of an incident report.
 This includes a definition and documentation of assigned responsibilities and escalation procedures.
 Any incidents are reported to responsible management as a matter of urgency.
 3.5.10 Users of CA systems are required to note and report observed or suspected security weaknesses in, or threats to, systems or services as they are detected.
 3.5.11 Procedures exist and are followed for reporting hardware and software malfunctions.
 3.5.12 Procedures exist and are followed to assess that corrective action is taken for reported incidents.
 3.5.13 A formal problem management process exists that allows the types, volumes and impacts of incidents and malfunctions to be documented, quantified and monitored.

-Illustrative Controls: Media Handling and Security 3.5.14 Procedures for the management of removable computer media require the following: a) if no longer required, the previous contents of any reusable media that are to be removed from the organisation are erased or media is destroyed; b) authorisation is required for all media removed from the organisation and a record of all such removals to maintain an audit trail is kept; and c) all media are stored in a safe, secure environment, in accordance with manufacturers' specifications.
+Media handling and 3.5.14 Procedures for the management of removable computer media require the following: security a. if no longer required, the previous contents of any reusable media that are to be removed from the organisation are erased or media is destroyed; authorisation is required for all media removed from the organisation and a record of all such removals to maintain an audit trail is kept; and all media are stored in a safe, secure environment, in accordance with manufacturers' specifications.